rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-And you can use the last cursor to query the next page:
+Use the last cursor to query the next page:

 {{< highlight javascript >}}
 query {